-The incident took place on Saturday as U.S. forces were trying to rescue Americans from Bor, a town north of the capital, Juba.
+The incident took place Saturday as U.S. forces were trying to rescue Americans from the heavily-contested town of Bor, north of the capital, Juba.
 The mission was aborted and all three planes were diverted to neighboring Uganda.

-South Sudan's government says rebels have overrun Bor, which has been the scene of some of the country's worst fighting over the past week.
+South Sudan's government says rebels have overrun Bor - the scene of some of the country's worst fighting over the past week.

-The violence erupted after President Salva Kiir, a Dinka, accused former vice president Riek Machar, a Nuer, of attempting a coup.
+The violence erupted after President Salva Kiir, a member of the Dinka tribe, accused former vice president Riek Machar, a Nuer, of attempting a coup.
 The Juba government says more than 500 people have been killed, and the unrest has forced tens of thousands of people to flee from their homes.